puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules_quest.md

 	2 directories, 0 files

 {% task 4 %}

+Create a manifest defining class users:

 The manifests directory can contain any number of the `.pp` manifest files that form the bread-and-butter of your module.
-Whatever other manifests it contains, however, it must always contain an `init.pp` manifest.
-The `init.pp` manifest defines the module's main class, which must have same name as the module itself, in this case, `users`.
+Whatever other manifests it contains, however, the `init.pp` manifest defines the module's main class, which must have same name as the module itself, in this case, `users`.

 Go ahead and create the `init.pp` manifest in the `users/manifests` directory.
 (We're assuming you're still working from the `/etc/puppetlabs/puppet/modules`.
 The full path would be `/etc/puppetlabs/puppet/modules/users/manifests.init.pp`)

-Write a simple `users` class with a `user` resource declaration:
+    nano users/manifests/init.pp

+Now in that file, add the following code:

 {% highlight puppet %}
 class users {